lleger/elixir-school/lessons/basics/sigils.md

 ### Word List

-The word list sigil can come in very handy time to time.
-It can save both time, keystrokes and arguably reduce the complexity within the codebase.
+The word list sigil can occasionally come in handy.
+It can save both time, keystrokes and, arguably, reduce complexity within the codebase.
 Take this simple example:

 ```elixir
 iex> ~w/i love elixir school/